ajay-sajwan-vectorsolutions/poc-icon-search/README.md

 # poc-icon-search
-This repo contains code for fontawesome icon search feature.
-Utilizing the Graph QL query provided by fontawesome to fetch icon information.

-# poc-icon-search

 This repo contains code for fontawesome icon search.
 Utilizing the Graph QL query provided by fontawesome to fetch icon information.
 Its a simple React application that fetches data fromusing GraphQL API and display the results.